mitoclub/mtdna-192component-mutspec-chordata/0cancer/README.md

 ## Calculated mutational spectra

-Mutaional spectra of human cancer mtDNA is availavle [here](./data/cancer_mutspec.csv)
+Mutaional spectra of human cancer mtDNA is available [here](./data/cancer_mutspec.csv)

 We used it to compare with chordata classes spectra.